oscaro00/datasubway/README.md

 ## TO DO

-- Add allow_pre_aggs to query context and use that when putting table() calls in measures
+- Add allow_pre_aggs key that accepts a boolean to query_context.py and use that parameter when putting table() calls in measures
+  - table() calls are put in measures when dealing with pre aggregations in data_model.py
 - Add libcst transformers to remove empty polars methods and convert agg() to select() when group_by() is empty
+  - This occurs after pre aggregations have been added in table() calls in data_model.py
+  - Polars methods that have empty lists should be removed.
+If a group_by() call has an empty list, then the subsequent agg() call must be switched to select() with the same arguments (This only applies to the very next agg() call.
+There could be later agg() calls that do not need to be changed).
-- Add libcst transformers to get accurate calculations if the table source is a pre aggregation
+- Add libcst transformers to get accurate calculations if the table source is a pre aggregation.
+  - When reading from pre aggregations rather than the source tables, different columns will be written.
+As a result, calculations have to be modified with a libcst transformer to get the correct data.
+Refer to _get_pre_agg_calculation() in data_model.py for how pre aggregations are written; this change basically requires the code to follow how this pre aggregations are written to make sure data is read correctly.
-- Add execution context for logging and to execute and get results (probably add query() method that accepts query context and gets explain, query source, or the resulting data)
+- Add query() method to DataModel class that accepts query_context parameter and output_type parameter
+  - The output_type parameter accepts the strings "explain", "query", and "data".
+Explain shows the polars .explain() output.
+Query shows the source query as a string.
+Data calls polars' .collect() to get the data.
+  - The query method applies all of the necessary libcst transformations to get a runable polars query.